dedis/cothority/scmgr/README.md

 ```

 This will start three conodes locally and create a new `public.toml` that
-you can use with scmgr.
+you can use with `scmgr`.
 In the following examples, we suppose that the
 `public.toml` file and the `co1`, `co2`, and `co3` directories are in the current
 directory and that you installed `scmgr` using